GonzalezVictorM/bhr1_transcriptomics/README.md

 A modified version of the CAZy_analysis code to perform the same tasks on transcription factor genes.

 ## gene-enrichment_topGO.R and [...]_clusterProfiler.R
 A gene enrichment pipeline using the topGO and clusterProfiler packages respectively.
+For now the clusterProfiler is not usable as it is much more complicated to work with non-model organisms.